openpreserve/format-corpus/README.markdown

 foreg
 =====

+*
+* Regexs are borked because other parameters (EOF etc) not being used.
+* WAVE Format GUID

 Some complex signatures require escaping in ways not 100% clear to me.
 Perhaps curly brackets are the issue?
 Also, need to get the regex escaping right in general.